Daniel K. Inouye International Airport (HNL)

 HNL is about to get a serious upgrade.

-Right now, the honest truth about HNL lounges is: ANA and JAL are excellent, Qantas and Delta are solid, and everything else ranges from adequate to disappointing.
-The Plumeria Lounge dropping Priority Pass was a setback for most casual travelers, leaving the IASS as the only PP option.
+Right now, the honest truth: ANA and JAL are excellent, Qantas and Delta are solid, and everything else ranges from adequate to disappointing.
+The Plumeria dropping Priority Pass was a real setback for casual travelers — though as of 2025, both the Premier Club and IASS now accept PP. Two basic options instead of one.
+Neither is great, but at least you have a choice based on which terminal you're flying out of.

-For now: if you're flying ANA or JAL to Japan in Business Class, the lounges at HNL are genuinely part of the experience worth looking forward to.
-And if you're on a domestic flight, the IASS Lounge with your Priority Pass card is better than nothing while you wait for the new Southwest lounge to open.
+For now: if you are flying ANA or JAL to Japan in Business Class, the lounges at HNL are genuinely part of the experience worth looking forward to.
+If you are on a domestic flight, your Priority Pass card now gets you into either Premier Club (T1) or IASS (T2).
+Pick by gate.
+Both are fine for a snack and a quiet seat, but neither replaces what Plumeria used to offer.
+The real upgrade comes when the new Alaska/Hawaiian Premium Lounge opens in 2027–2028.